Morse homology and equivariance: Introduction

 \begin{definition}[Morse function] An \emph{equivariant Morse function} on $M$ is an element $f \in C^\infty(M)^G$ whose underlying map $f\co M \to \R$ is Morse: for all $p \in \crit(f)$, the Hessian $\hess{f}(p)$ is nondegenerate. \end{definition}

-We include a short alternative proof of the result of \cite[4.10]{wasserman1969equivariant} that equivariant Morse functions exist and are generic.
+We include a short alternative proof of the result of \cite[4.10]{wasserman1969equivariant} that equivariant Morse functions exist and are generic \footnote{After we posted the first version of this paper, it was pointed out that a part of our alternative proof is similar to the treatment in Section 3.4 of \cite{bai2020equivariant}.}.
 Many of the standard proofs in the nonequivariant setting rely on a transversality result which does not apply equivariantly.

 \begin{theorem} Equivariant Morse functions are generic in the $C^k$-topology for any $k\geq 2$. \end{theorem}

 To study Morse theory, we need an equivariant metric $g$ on $M$.
 For a critical point $p\in \crit(f)$, let $\stableManifold{f}{\g}{p}$ denote the ascending manifold of $p$, and $\unstableManifold{f}{\g}{p}$ denote the descending manifold of $p$.